Helping kids live as well as possible

 We add to the medical care your child is already receiving, by concentrating on , treating distress using a combination of pain and symptom control, integrative (non-pharmacological”) medicine, psychological support and spiritual care.
 Together our multidisciplinary team, delivers complex care to help kids feel better and live more fully.

-We see patients in both of our hospitals and in our new Kiran Stordalen and Horst Rechelbacher Pediatric Pain, Palliative and Integrative Medicine Clinic.
+We see patients in both of our hospitals in Minneapolis and St. Paul, in our Kiran Stordalen and Horst Rechelbacher Pediatric Pain, Palliative and Integrative Medicine Clinic, and through our home palliative care or hospice programs.
 Learn more about the clinic.